plabayo/rama/rama-crypto/README.md

 ## rama-crypto

-All cyrpto logic used by rama.
+Crypto primitives and dependencies used by rama.

 This includes but is not limited to:
 - Certificates